 Classic Tonkatsu Sauce (2 mins)

-- Add 4 tbsp Worcestershire sauce, 2 tbsp tomato ketchup, 2 tbsp soy sauce, 2 pinches light brown sugar and 2 tbsp white sesame seeds to a bowl and mix thoroughly until well incorporated.
+- Add 4 tbsp Worcestershire sauce, 2 tbsp tomato ketchup, 2 tbsp Japanese soy sauce (koikuchi shoyu), 2 pinches light brown sugar and 2 tbsp toasted white sesame seeds to a bowl and mix thoroughly until well incorporated.

 Nagoya Style Red Miso Tonkatsu Sauce (10 mins)

-- Add 100 ml dashi stock (or water), 2 tbsp red miso paste, 1 tbsp sake, 1½ tbsp mirin, 1 tsp soy sauce, 2 tbsp light brown sugar and ½ tbsp white sesame seeds to a small saucepan and place on the stove over a medium heat.
+- Add 100 ml dashi stock (or water), 2 tbsp red miso paste, 1 tbsp sake, 1 ½ tbsp mirin, 1 tsp Japanese soy sauce (koikuchi shoyu), 2 tbsp light brown sugar and ½ tbsp toasted white sesame seeds to a small saucepan and bring to a boil over a medium heat.
+Then, lower the heat and summer for 5-10 minutes or until thickened.

 - Remove from the heat and stir in the sesame seeds.